amosproj/amos2021ss08-carbon-footprint/README.md

     every hook should be in this folder, and its name should start with the prefix "use": i.e.: useSidebar, useQuery, etc.

+-   **/interface**:
+    every functionality that handles communication between front-end and back-end i.e.: getting data for the charts, getting products, etc.

 -   **/resources**:
     -   slugs.js: a list of the routes that will be used in the app
     -   theme.js: an object with the theme structure, colors, typographies.